I get it, condensation in your terrariums can be super annoying.

 Generally, condensation happens because of two fundamental reasons:

-- High humidity – Terrariums trap humidity within the glass containers (often as high as 80-90%) so there’s a lot more moisture in that air.
+- High humidity – Terrariums trap humidity within the glass containers (up to 100% relative humidity if its completely sealed) so there’s a lot more moisture in that air.

 - Higher temperature – Most importantly, higher than the outside.
 Terrariums act like greenhouses, absorbing light and retaining heat.
 Water is condensing due to the difference in temperature between the inside and outside of your terrarium.
 If your cold-ass house is cooling the temperature of the glass, When warm terrarium air hits the cold surface, it reaches its dew point and condenses.

 There are other contributing factors, but ultimately they all boil down to these two things.